Don Toliver: 2018–2020: Cactus Jack and Heaven or Hell

-On January 17, 2020, Toliver was featured on American rapper Eminem's eleventh studio album, Music to Be Murdered By, on the song "No Regrets".
-Toliver was announced to open for The Weeknd's After Hours Tour alongside Sabrina Claudio on February 21.
+He is featured on American rapper Eminem's January 2020 album, Music to Be Murdered By, on the song "No Regrets".
+In February 2020, The Weeknd announced Toliver as an opener for his After Hours til Dawn Tour alongside Sabrina Claudio and 88Glam, however due to the COVID-19 pandemic, the tour was postponed and rescheduled without Toliver.

-On March 10, 2020, Toliver announced his debut studio album, Heaven or Hell, on social media and as well as its release date.
-The album was released three days later on March 13 and features guest appearances from Travis Scott, Kaash Paige, Quavo, Offset, and Sheck Wes.
+Toliver released his debut studio album, Heaven or Hell, on March 13, 2020, and with guest appearances from Travis Scott, Kaash Paige, Quavo, Offset, and Sheck Wes.

+It featured “No Idea,” “After Party,” and “Cardigan.”
 On May 8, 2020, Toliver was featured on Nav's song "Recap", from the latter's third studio album, Good Intentions.

 On July 24, 2020, Toliver and his DJ Chase B released a collaborative single titled "Cafeteria", featuring Gunna, from their upcoming collaborative project, Escapism.
-Exactly one week later, on July 31, he released a song titled "Clap", for the soundtrack of the film F9, in which the soundtrack was released on the same day and the song became the seventh single.
+Exactly one week later, on July 31, he released a song titled "Clap", for the soundtrack of the film F9, in which the soundtrack was released on the same day, and the song became the seventh single.

-On August 14, 2020, Toliver was featured alongside Nav on "Lemonade" by Internet Money and Gunna.
-The song earned him his highest-charting song on the Billboard Hot 100, eventually peaking at number 6 on the chart.
+On August 14, 2020, Toliver was featured alongside Nav on "Lemonade" by Internet Money and Gunna, his first top 10 song on the Billboard Hot 100 chart.
 On the same day, he was featured on Kaash Paige's song "Grammy Week", from her debut studio album, Teenage Fever.
 Exactly one week later, on August 21, he was featured alongside Big Sean on Nas' song "Replace Me", from his thirteenth studio album, King's Disease.
 On October 22, he was featured alongside Gucci Mane on Rico Nasty's single "Don't Like Me", from the latter's debut studio album, Nightmare Vacation.